danielgerlag/workflow-core/README.md

 }
 ```

 Each running workflow is persisted to the chosen persistence provider between each step, where it can be picked up at a later point in time to continue execution.
-The outcome result of your step can instruct the workflow runtime to defer further execution of the workflow until a future point in time or in response to an external event.
+The outcome result of your step can instruct the workflow host to defer further execution of the workflow until a future point in time or in response to an external event.

 The first time a particular step within the workflow is called, the PersistenceData property on the context object is *null*.
 The ExecutionResult produced by the Run method can either cause the workflow to proceed to the next step by providing an outcome value, instruct the workflow to sleep for a defined period or simply not move the workflow forward.
 If no outcome value is produced, then the step becomes re-entrant by setting PersistenceData, so the workflow host will call this step again in the future buy will popluate the PersistenceData with it's previous value.